 The Republic of Korea (herein after Korea) is a country visited by approximately ten million international travelers every year.
 With its long history in culture and tradition, the country has a lot to offer to travelers.
 Continue reading to learn general information about Korea before visiting.

 Republic of KOREA

-The Korean peninsula is located in Northeast Asia.
-It is surrounded by the ocean on three sides, making it a unique geographical location.
-With Seoul as its capital city, the landsite is roughly 1,030 km (612 miles) long and 175 km (105 miles) wide at its narrowest point.
-Korea's total land area is 100,033 square km, neighboring Japan to the east, China to the west, and sharing a northern border with Democratic People's Republic of Korea (North Korea).
+The Korean peninsula, roughly 1,030 km long and 175 km wide at its narrowest point, is located in Northeast Asia.
+With Seoul as its capital city, Korea's total land area is 100,033 ㎢.
+Korea's neighbors include Japan to the east, China to the west, and Democratic People's Republic of Korea (North Korea) across the northern border.

 - 【 Photo: National flag, Taegeukgi 】

 Taegeukgi: The current design of Taegeukgi was finalized on October 15, 1949.
 It symbolizes the principles of the yin and yang in oriental philosophy.
 The circle in the center is divided into two equal parts, where the upper red responds to the positive cosmic forces of the yang; conversely, the lower blue section represents the negative cosmic forces of the yin.
 The flag's background is white, representing peace and purity valued by the people of Korea.
 The circle is surrounded by four trigrams, one in each corner, characterizing continual movement, balance and harmony.

 Mugunghwa: The national flower of Korea is mugunghwa, or rose of Sharon, which comes into bloom from July to October every year.
 A profusion of mugunghwa blossoms gracefully decorate the entire nation during blooming season, providing a view that has been loved by Koreans for many years.
 The flower’s symbolic significance stems from the Korean word mugung, which means immortal.